CristianRes/Project-1-Website/README.md

 In the future I could work on:

-Giving some padding to the carousel so it dsen't take up the whole space
+Giving some padding to the carousel so it doesn't take up the whole space

 Learn to give sections different colored backgrounds